dnaeon/go-vcr/README.md

 ### Sensitive data in responses

 Filters added using `*Recorder.AddFilter` are applied within VCR's custom `http.Transport`.
 This means that if you edit a response in such a filter then subsequent test code will see the edited response.
 This may not be desirable in all cases.

-For instance, if a response body contains an OAuth access token that is needed for subsequent requests, then redact the access token in `SaveFilter` will result in authorization failures.
+For instance, if a response body contains an OAuth access token that is needed for subsequent requests, then redacting the access token in `Filter` will result in authorization failures.

-Another way to edit recorded interactions is to use `*Recorder.AddSaveFilter`.
-Filters added with this method are applied just before interactions are saved when `*Recorder.Stop` is called.
+Another way to edit recorded interactions is to use `PreSaveFilter`.
+Filters added with this method are applied just before interactions are saved when `Recorder.Stop()` is called.

 ```go
 r, err := recorder.New("fixtures/filters")